Breakfast with a view at Quintanilha

 Peso da Régua

 We had dinner at the restaurant in our hostel twice.
 It was of high quality and we loved it.
 We also ordered sangria there in the afternoon twice, which was also good.
 The breakfast buffet was also served at the InDouro Hostel-Restaurante & Wine Bar and we loved it.
+Sadly it has closed down since then.
 We had lunch at O Barquinho and at Sabores Do Douro.
 Both places were near the Douro river and served traditional Portuguese dishes.
 We also got some sandwiches at Adega do Quim, across from our hotel.
 Restaurante Torrão had a grand view from high on the Douro river, we had dinner here.
 The restaurant was at the other side of the river.

 Spain